BASIC COURSE

 Week One Week Two Week Three

-History of the IG Investigations The Army Components
+History of the IG Investigations Assistance EPE

-Inspections Joint Task Force IG Operation Investigations EPE
+Inspections Joint Task Force and Wartime IG

-Assistance (Part one) Ethics and Standards of Conduct
+Ethics and Standards of Conduct Graduation

 Guest-speaker presentations and exam periods appear throughout the three-week schedule.